Frequently Asked Questions

 Q: How do I change my name after I get married?

-A: You will need to take the marriage certificate that we mail to you to the social security office.
+A: You will need to take the marriage license that we mail to you to the social security office.

 Q: Do I have to change my name?